andmarios/docker/devenv/README.md

 - ansible
 - various tools (bind-utils, mlocate, jq, htop, etc)
 - various custom bash commands, try `dockip` or `gl` (inside a git repo)
+- jekyll

 Optional:

 - GCE project auto-activation support (through service account)
 - ability to use provided ssh keys and settings (i.e use your `~/.ssh`)
 - automatic clone new / pull existing git repositories

-Some future plans:

-- autoconfigure ansible with GCE project
-- scala autocomplete for emacs and vim
-- better ansible configuration
+- ansible automatic GCE configuration

 Inside the container you start as a normal user (`dev`, uid 1000).
-This is only for your safety and to help with setup-use cases separation.
+This is only for your safety and to help with setup/use cases separation.
 You have `sudo` access if you need to run commands as the superuser (e.g `yum install`).

 ## GCE project auto-activation